samjulien/blog/_posts/2018-08-07-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 In my case, I am going to paste `https://angular-cloud.stackblitz.io` there.

-After the user authenticates Auth0 will only call back to any of the URLs listed in that field.

 > **Note:** If you copy the `<STACKBLITZ_URL>` from the browser it may come with a forward slash at the end (`/`).
 You may remove it after pasting it in the field.

+After the user authenticates or logs out, Auth0 will only call back to any of the URLs listed in these fields.

 Finally, we need to enable Cross-Origin Authentication.
 [What is Cross-Origin Authentication?](https://auth0.com/docs/cross-origin-authentication#what-is-cross-origin-authentication-) When authentication requests are made from our application to Auth0, the user's credentials are sent to a domain which differs from the one that serves our application.
 Collecting user credentials in an application served from one origin and then sending them to another origin can present certain security vulnerabilities, including the possibility of a phishing attack.